gridaco/dynamix/flutter/packages/flutter_remote_icon/README.md

 }
 ```

-## generate icons mapping for your own font IconData
+## generate icons mapping for your own custom font IconData

 in your `custom_icons.dart`
 ```dart